This post may contain affiliate links. Please read our disclosure policy.

 Yes, if the toaster can fit the size of a waffle.
 If it can’t, cut the waffle down to size or toast it in a regular oven.

-Should I let the waffle batter rest?
+Should I let buttermilk waffle batter rest?

 This recipe includes baking powder and baking soda, so there is no need to rest the batter before cooking the waffles.
 Waffle batter without baking powder or soda should rest for about 10 minutes to thicken and ensure the waffles become light and fluffy.